 What is moss graffiti?

-Long gone are the days when graffiti were considered a mere act of vandalism or an “eyesore.”
+Gone are the days when graffiti was considered a mere act of vandalism or an “eyesore.”
 Street art has established itself as a legitimate form of art, which has received the nod of the art community and is welcomed to bring colour to dull cityscapes.
 And it now has a green touch to it as well in the form of moss graffiti.

-Green graffiti and reverse graffiti convey messages and trigger emotional reactions in the same way as traditional spray paint street art, but do so without harming the buildings in any way.
+Green and ecological artwork, such as moss graffiti, conveys messages and triggers emotional reactions in the same way as traditional spray paint street art, but does so without harming the buildings in any way.

 How to make your own moss graffiti